sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 - Add/Withdraw Nexthop based on Tunnel or Endpoint health

 ## 1.3 CLI requirements
-- User should be able to show the BFD session
 - User should be able to show the Vnet routes
+- This is an enhancement to existing show command

 ## 1.4 Warm Restart requirements
 No special handling for Warm restart support.